stackabletech/test-dev-cluster/README.md

 In the future `nifi`, `hdfs`, etc. will be added to the list.

-This assumes that you have `xxx-operator` and `xxx-oprerator-integration-tests` repositories checked out on your developmnent system.
+This assumes that you have `xxx-operator` and the `integration-tests` repositories checked out on your developmnent system.
 If the `xxx-operator` is missing the `init.sh` will abort before launching docker-compose.
 If the repository for integration tests is missing, an empty folder with the same name is created.

 ## Notes on the Kafka operator